top of page

 Medieval Amberd Fortress

 On the shore of Lake Kari, nestled at an elevation of 3200 meters, lies the Cosmic Ray Research Station, established back in 1943 by the esteemed Soviet physicists, brothers Artem and Abraham Alikhanyan.
-One can step inside the gates of the station to see a massive Dragon-stone on the shore of the lake!
+The station was the first of its kind in the Soviet Union to have the world's largest permanent magnet magnetic spectrometer.
+One can step inside the gates of the station to see a massive Dragon-stone on the shore of lake Kari!

 Lake Kari and Cosmic Ray Resarch station as seen by me from the slopes of Southern Aragat